Seborrheic Dermatitis

 - Depression

-- Eating disorder
+- An eating disorder

-There is also a correlation between seborrheic dermatitis and taking the following medications: Interferon, lithium, and Psoralen.
+There is also a correlation between seborrheic dermatitis and taking the following medications: Interferon, lithium and Psoralen.

-By studying seborrheic dermatitis, researchers have learned that it is not caused by poor personal hygiene, is not an allergy and doesn’t harm the body.
+Researchers have learned that it is not caused by poor personal hygiene, is not an allergy and doesn’t harm the body.

 To make a diagnosis, your doctor will review your medical history and perform a physical examination of the rash area.
 Sometimes seborrheic dermatitis is a sign of an underlying medical condition.
 If your dermatologist suspects this, medical tests may be necessary.